alejandraberbesi/sentiment_analysis_movie_reviews/README.md

 Based on https://www.kaggle.com/iashreya/moviereviewsdataset

-Script to evaluate reviews of movie according to positive or negative polarity, using Naive Bayes, MultinomialNB and BernoulliNB.
+Script to evaluate reviews about movies, classifying them with positive or negative polarities, using Naive Bayes, MultinomialNB and BernoulliNB.

 Libraries: nltk,sklearn